zrottman/zrottman.github.io/_posts/2023-01-20-moma-central-tendency.md

 github-link: https://github.com/zrottman/data-exploration/blob/main/art-stats/02_moma_central_tendency.ipynb
 ---

-# What is Central Tendency?
+# What is a Central Tendency?
 One of the fundamental things we can do using statistics is summarize a whole bunch of values with a single number.
 What we're interested in is a number that is representative of the larger set, a number that's typical or average.
 In other words, a number that speaks to a central tendency.

 <!--more-->